danielpetrov18/Evaluation-Approaches-for-Retrieval-Augmented-Generation-RAG-/Readme.md

 The `evaluation` folder contains 3 sub-directories.
 Depending on the framework one might want to try out, one could switch into the respective folder and use the `evaluate` notebook.
 The notebooks contains both code and explanation in markdown to simplify the process as much as possible.
 In each notebook I have a short description of each metric I've used and the corresponding code required for evaluation.

 Do note that for evaluation with different metrics, different parameters might be required.
 Some metrics rely only on `user_input` and `response`, others might require other ones.
-So if you are using a custom dataset, some metrics might not work, due to missing parameters.
+So if you are using a custom dataset, some metrics might not work, due to missing parameters or invalid names.
+Make sure you map out the parameters as needed.

 Do also note that different frameworks use varying names for describing parameters.
 For example **RAGAs** uses `response` and **DeepEval** - `actual_output`.

-For all three frameworks one could overwrite the default `prompts` that are used during evaluation to try to achieve consistent evaluation and or to customize the evaluation as required relative to a specific domain.
+For all three frameworks one could overwrite the default `prompts` of metrics that are used during evaluation to try to achieve consistent evaluation and or to customize the evaluation as required relative to a specific domain.

+For the evaluation of all experiments across the different frameworks I use the same `model` and `temperature` - `llama3.1:8b-instruct-q4_1` and `0.0` respectively.

 ### Contact